It's Happening Now!

 Our constructs are situated in contexts of contexts of ...

-Every construct requires a perspective and all perspectives add to knowing.
+Every construct presupposes a perspective and all perspectives add to knowing.

 Qualitatively more complex constructs transcend & include less complex constructs.